thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         image: /images/user-guide/widgets/maps/marker-configuration-keys-1-pe.png
         title: 'Define the coordinate keys.
 ThingsBoard automatically sets the coordinate keys as latitude and longitude.
 If your entity uses custom coordinate key names, update them here.
 Additional data keys can be used for labels, tooltips, and displaying extra information directly on the map.'

-icon-configuration:
+marker-icon-color-1:
     0:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-1-pe.png
+        image: /images/user-guide/widgets/maps/marker-icon-color-1-pe.png
-        title: 'Choose the marker type (Shape / Icon / Image) and adjust its size if needed.'
+        title: 'Customize the marker by selecting a different one from a variety of standard shapes and icons, and adjusting its size.'
     1:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-2-pe.png
+        image: /images/user-guide/widgets/maps/marker-icon-color-2-pe.png
-        title: 'Pick a new icon that best represents your entity.'
+        title: 'Use a function that dynamically changes the marker color based on the value of the "state" key.'
     2:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-3-pe.png
+        image: /images/user-guide/widgets/maps/marker-icon-color-3-pe.png
-        title: ''
+        title: 'Apply all changes.'

-    3:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-4-pe.png
-        title: 'Apply the changes to see them on the map.'
-    4:
+marker-icon-color-2:
+    0:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-5-pe.png
+        image: /images/user-guide/widgets/maps/marker-icon-color-4-pe.png
-        title: 'Currently, the key state has the value opened, so the marker appears green.'
+        title: 'Currently, the "state" key has the value "opened", so the marker is displayed in green.'

-    5:
+marker-icon-color-3:
+    0:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-icon-6-pe.png
+        image: /images/user-guide/widgets/maps/marker-icon-color-5-pe.png
-        title: 'Change the value of the state key to closed — the marker will now turn red.'
+        title: 'As soon as the value of the "state" key changes to anything else, the marker will turn red.'

-marker-configuration-appearance-label:
+marker-label:
     0:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-label-1-pe.png
         title: 'Here, you can customize the label displayed above the marker.
 By default, the label displays the entity name.
 You can edit the label text or use a label function to display more dynamic information;'